CRYSTAL-style BIPOLE periodic HF and DFT

 from vibeqc.bipole_gradient import compute_stress_tensor

-stress = compute_stress_tensor(system, gradient) # 3×3, Ha/bohr³
+virial = compute_stress_tensor(system, gradient) # diagnostic 3×3, Ha/bohr³

 Dimensionality support